-To store records in sequence in collating positions here and there throughout a data set, you can use skip sequential access or direct access.
-With skip sequential access, VSAM skips to the next collating position by scanning the sequence set of the index; with direct access, it finds the next collating position by searching the index from top to bottom.
+To store records in sequence in collating positions throughout a data set, you can use sequential, skip sequential, or direct access.
+With sequential or skip sequential access, VSAM skips to the next collating position by scanning the sequence set of the index; with direct access, it finds the next collating position by searching the index from top to bottom.